OutlawIT/API/README.md

 ## Items

-Stories, comments, Ask HNs and even polls are just items.
+Stories, comments, jobs, Ask HNs and even polls are just items.
 They're identified by their ids, which are unique integers, and live under https://hacker-news.firebaseio.com/v0/item/<id>.

 All items have a subset of the following properties: